mark-summerfield/uxf/README.md

     ]

-Unlike TOML, UXF doesn't natively support timezones, so we've created a DateTime _ttype_ which has a base datetime and a timezone offset.
+Unlike TOML, UXF doesn't natively support timezones, so we've created a DateTime _ttype_ which has a when datetime and a timezone offset.
 For Clients the data will come in pairs because we've specified two fields.
 Although written compactly, we could have newlines wherever whitespace is required—or optional.